Julius170/learn-tutorials/celo/how-to-create-and-test-contract-calls-on-hardhat.md

 }
 ```

-After adding aall the functions created above, your complete `StudentIntro.sol` contract should look exactly like the code below.
+After adding all the functions created above, your complete `StudentIntro.sol` contract should look exactly like the code below.

-For Uniformity purposes copy and paste the entire code below into the `StudentIntro.sol` contract file
+For Uniformity, purposes copy and paste the entire code below into the `StudentIntro.sol` contract file

 ## Deploying to Celo Alfajores
-Hopeully you should be familiar with deploying a contract on the Celo blockchian.
-If not Here is a quick quide on how to deploy to the Celo Blockchain.
+Hopefully, you should be familiar with deploying a contract on the Celo blockchain.
+If not Here is a quick guide on how to deploy to the Celo Blockchain.
-In the next few steps you will deploy both of the previously created contracts to the celo blockchian, to begin making the contract calls.
+In the next few steps, you will deploy both of the previously created contracts to the Celo blockchain, to begin making the contract calls.

 ## Creating a proficient test script